JointPhysicsAnalysisCenter/Charmonia-Plot/README.md

 3 - Charmonium spectrum before X(3872)

 The code is very raw right now.
-Hope to improve it in the future to make it easy to update.
+Hope to improve it in the future to make it easy to update with new states.